x-govuk/govuk-accessibility-mistakes-forms/app/project-history.md

 title: Project history
 ---

+Project history shown from earliest to latest updates.

+## April 2024

-This project was started by Vicky Teinaki (design) and Lori Thomson (accessibility) in early 2024 as a walkthrough prototype.
-It was created as a password-protected demo built on the GOV.UK Prototype Kit (more details available on the [accessibility-examples Github code repository](https://github.com/vickytnz/accessibility-examples)).
+Project was started by Vicky Teinaki (design) and Lori Thomson (accessibility) as a walkthrough prototype.
+It was created as a password-protected demo built on the GOV.UK Prototype Kit (repository available on the [accessibility-examples Github code repository](https://github.com/vickytnz/accessibility-examples)) and [shared on Medium](https://medium.com/@vickytnz/side-projects-a-weeknote-starting-22-april-2024-4a62c3efae72).
+I got [feedback from Adam Liptrot and Caroline Jarrett](https://medium.com/@vickytnz/feedback-a-weeknote-starting-29-april-2024-37d6334a3451).

+## May 2024
-Caroine Jarrett has been actively involved in this project since June 2024 giving support on content.
+Caroline Jarrett became actively involved in the project.

-Thanks to Adam Liptrot for comments (and his related project, the [Pattern Checker Chrome plugin](https://liptrot.org/pattern-checker/).

-In August 2024 the website was switched to use the [GOV.UK Eleventy Plugin](https://x-govuk.github.io/govuk-eleventy-plugin/get-started/).
+## August 2024

+Project switched from the GOV.UK Prototype Kit to the [GOV.UK Eleventy Plugin](https://x-govuk.github.io/govuk-eleventy-plugin/get-started/) so that it can be hosted on free flat-content sites such as Github pages.

+## September 2024

-The first version without a password was released 3 September 2024 with the following examples:
+Password protection removed from repository 3 September and moved to the xgov-repo.
+It had the the following examples:

 - complex question
 - form fields, hints and links